sbauldry/gsoep/README.md

 # gsoep
 This repository contains code related to an analysis of the relationships between parent education, the Big 5 dimensions of personality, and education using data from the German Socio-Economic Panel study.
-The results of this analysis are reported in Ryberg et al..
-Information about obtaining the data for the analysis can be found [here](http://www.eui.eu/Research/Library/ResearchGuides/Economics/Statistics/DataPortal/GSOEP.aspx).
+The results of this analysis are reported in Ryberg et al. (2017) Information about obtaining the data for the analysis can be found [here](http://www.eui.eu/Research/Library/ResearchGuides/Economics/Statistics/DataPortal/GSOEP.aspx).

 # Files
 Stata data preparation and analysis files.